PlockGames/plock_backend/README.md

 ## Installation

+Copy the content of the ``.env.example`` file to a new ``.env`` file (ignored).
+Inside, you'll have to specify missing informations.

-Ensure you have Docker and Docker Compose installed on your system.
+Then, ensure you have Docker and Docker Compose installed on your system.
 If not, [follow the Docker installation guide](https://docs.docker.com/get-docker/).

 ```bash
 # Build and run the Docker container